rackerlabs/rackspace-how-to/content/rackspace-email/email-spoofing-explained.md

 Scammers will alter different sections of an email to disguise who the *actual* sender of the message is.
 To identify the following examples you will need to open the **email headers** of a message you suspect has been spoofed.
 Examples of properties that are spoofed:

 **FROM** boss@companyexample.com(This will appear to come from a legitimate source on any spoofed message) **REPLY-TO** This can also be spoofed, but a lazy scammer will leave the actual **REPLY-TO** address.
-If you see a different sending address here, the email may have been spoofed.
+If you see a different esending address here, the email may have been spoofed.
 **RETURN-PATH** This can also be spoofed, but a lazy scammer will leave the actual **RETURN-PATH** address.
 If you see a different sending address here, the email may have been spoofed.
 **SOURCE IP** address or “X-ORIGIN” address.
 This is typically more difficult to alter but it is possible.